 My very first split!
 I was interested in The Meads of Asphodel but bought this CD primarily for the rare Mayhem tracks.
 The 2 Mayhem songs here (Carnage and Freezing Moon) are the only studio tracks recorded by a very early version of the band with Per “Dead” Ohlin on vocals.
 The version of Freezing Moon, in particular, is essential and sounds like Black Metal personified.

 The happy bonus here is that The Meads of Asphodel’s Jihad is every bit as excellent, albeit in a different way.
 A bonkers mix of Venom, Hawkwind, Techno and Middle Eastern music with plenty of dramatic samples of tanks, fighter jets, explosions, Woody Guthrie and various narrative voiceovers (“I didn’t come to bring peace, I came to bring a sword”).
 It’s possibly my favourite thing I’ve heard all year so far.

 And that’s the lot this month.
-Not only did I manage to only spend £34 (£6 under budge t and the cheapest month of the challenge so far!) but I still have 9 discs of music to enjoy and managed to find a future HMO Hall-of-Famer in Jihad too.
+Not only did I manage to only spend £34 (£6 under budge t and the cheapest month of the challenge so far!) but I still have 9 discs of music to enjoy and managed to find a future all-timer in Jihad too.
 I also went 3 WHOLE WEEKS without buying any music which is the longest I’ve went without buying music for some time!

 MAY 2013 TOTALS

 Amount spent on purchases: £34

 Amount over/under budget: £6 Under!